shilpasankar/real-world-aiml/README.md

 # 📊 Real-World AI/ML Portfolio

 Welcome to my portfolio of applied AI and ML case studies.
-These projects are based on real business challenges I’ve worked on — not academic datasets — and reflect how I use data science, machine learning, and product thinking to drive outcomes.
+These projects reflect how I use data science, machine learning, and product thinking to drive outcomes.

 ---